33mestre/java_base/sys/SHELSON_FERRARI_CV_en.md

   </tr>
 </table>

-- **Client**: CIELO
+- **Client**: CIELO.
-- **Project**: Multi-Brand Project
+- **Project**: Multi-Brand Project.
-- **Location**: São Paulo – Brazil
+- **Location**: São Paulo – Brazil.
-- **Sectors**: IT, Banking
+- **Sectors**: IT, Banking.
-- **Work Arrangement**: Onsite
+- **Work Arrangement**: Onsite.
 - **Activities**:
-  - Architecture and programming of computer systems, developing solutions for multi-brand transaction issuance and bank slips
+  - Architecture and programming of computer systems, developing solutions for multi-brand transaction issuance and bank slips;
-  - Project management as a technical leader, collaborating with other leaders and partners
+  - Project management as a technical leader, collaborating with other leaders and partners;
-  - Development and migration of service components, optimizing stored procedures in the database
+  - Development and migration of service components, optimizing stored procedures in the database;
-  - Ensuring efficient processing of financial transactions with a focus on security and compliance with banking requirements
+  - Ensuring efficient processing of financial transactions with a focus on security and compliance with banking requirements;
 - **Technologies and Tools**:
-  - Languages and Frameworks: Java 8, JavaScript, Shell Script
+  - Languages and Frameworks: Java 8, JavaScript, Shell Script;
-  - Databases: Relational databases, SQL Stored Procedures, Pure JDBC
+  - Databases: Relational databases, SQL Stored Procedures, Pure JDBC;
-  - Services and APIs: Apache Kafka, REST, SOAP
+  - Services and APIs: Apache Kafka, REST, SOAP;
-  - Application Servers: IBM WebSphere, Apache Tomcat 8
+  - Application Servers: IBM WebSphere, Apache Tomcat 8;
-  - Cloud Platform: Amazon Web Services
+  - Cloud Platform: Amazon Web Services.

 <table class="company">
   <tr>